LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Deployment Study

 \subsection{Data Analysis}

-To explore participants’ engagement and usage patterns with \sysname{}, we first conducted a descriptive statistics analysis.
-We analyzed participants’ interactions with \queryapp{} and \quizapp{}.
-For \queryapp{}, this included the number of user messages--AI response pairs, usage days and patterns, and the distribution of query prompts.
-For \quizapp{}, we focused on the number of solved questions, usage days, and solving patterns, and quiz progress across repeated attempts.
+To examine participants’ engagement and usage patterns with \sysname{}, we conducted descriptive analyses of interactions with both \queryapp{} and \quizapp{}.
+For \queryapp{}, we analyzed message–response pairs, usage days and patterns, and the distribution of query prompts.
+For \quizapp{}, we examined the number of solved questions, usage days, and solving patterns, and quiz progress across repeated attempts.

 To evaluate the generated questions, we examined pipeline performance and human evaluations.
 Pipeline performance was evaluated on 30 generated questions by comparing its binary judgments with expert labels.
 Ratings from three experts were aggregated by majority vote for answerability and proficiency, coded as true or false (with ``unknown'' mapped to false), and used as ground truth.
-We then calculated precision, recall, and F1-score, with precision measuring agreement on pipeline-accepted items, recall measuring agreement on expert-accepted items, and F1 as their harmonic mean.
-To gain a deeper qualitative understanding, we examined the questions generated by \sysname{} against fill-in-the-blank items from standard proficiency tests, and analyzed participant and expert feedback through open coding of surveys and interviews.
+We then calculated precision, recall, and F1-score, with precision measuring agreement on pipeline-accepted items, recall measuring agreement on expert-accepted items, and F1 as their harmonic mean. \idx{14}We transcribed the audio-recordings of the follow-up interviews with experts and conducted a qualitative analysis.
+One researcher coded the data using initial themes informed by the interview guide.
+The full research team then refined these themes through multiple rounds of peer debriefing, which surfaced the following themes: (1) the quality of AI-generated questions, (2) differences between \sysname{} questions and standardized English proficiency tests, and (3) considerations in English question design.

 We analyzed pre- and post-study surveys and tests to assess the effects of \sysname{} on participants’ learning performance and experiences.
-To examine changes in learning performance over the study period, we analyzed the pre- and post-study English proficiency test using a mixed-effects model and the English self-efficacy questionnaires (QESE).
-To investigate learning experiences relative to prior ESL practices, we compared participants’ perceived effectiveness of \sysname{} with their past ESL learning using the Wilcoxon signed rank test across three criteria: relevance of materials to work, helpfulness for actual tasks, and sustainability of engagement.
-To gain deeper qualitative insights into participants’ interactions with \sysname{} and their feedback, we applied open coding of the survey responses.
+To examine changes in learning performance over the study period, we analyzed the pre- and post-study English proficiency test using a mixed-effects model and the English self-efficacy questionnaires (QESE) using paired-samples t-tests. \idx{5}The QESE met the normality assumption (Shapiro–Wilk test, $W=0.95$, $p>0.05$), allowing for parametric comparisons~\cite{hanusz2016shapiro}.
+To investigate learning experiences relative to prior practices, we compared participants’ perceived effectiveness of \sysname{} with their past EFL learning using the Wilcoxon signed rank test across three criteria: relevance of materials to work, helpfulness for actual work tasks, and sustainability of engagement.